Select a language

 While there are variations of cloud architecture based on what you’re trying to do, most clouds require hardware, middleware, management, and automation software.
 Most clouds also use virtualization to abstract the hardware resources into centrally managed data lakes, while some clouds—known as bare-metal clouds—connect clients directly to hardware.

 Here’s a practical example: OpenStack® is a popular open source cloud project that combines a number of other open source projects to build and manage clouds using virtualized resources.
 Red Hat stabilizes the open source project and releases it as Red Hat® OpenStack Platform.
-The product's twelfth version (released at the end of 2017) creates the following cloud services, and each service has its own cloud architecture.
+The product's twelfth version (released at the end of 2017) bundles the following cloud services, which—together—are representative of a basic cloud architecure.

 If you want to find or become one of the most qualified open source cloud architects, consider a Red Hat Certified Architect (RHCA).
 Becoming an RHCA requires Red Hat Certified System Administrator and Red Hat Certified Engineer certifications, and almost half of the nearly 20 exams that qualify towards an RHCA cover cloud topics.